What Is Disability Insurance?

 A good benefits broker will educate you on the compliance pieces so that you are prepared for that dreaded day.
 A wrap document covers most of what is required and the remaining forms should be readily accessible with proof of distribution to employees and/or eligible participants.

 Offering disability insurance is also a great way to ensure that injured or sick employees take the time necessary to properly heal, and then return to work in good physical shape and without stress.
-This prevents employees from rushing back to work before they are fully healed, which could lead to worsening of their condition and even longer recovery times in the future.
+This prevents employees from rushing back to work before they are fully healed, which could worsen their condition and prolong their recovery times in the future.

 It’s important not to confuse disability insurance with some other programs.
-It is different than workers’ compensation insurance (a mandatory insurance program paid for by employers that pays out if an employee is injured at work) and social security disability insurance (a government program for people with serious long-term conditions or disabilities who are unable to take on employment).
+It is different from workers’ compensation insurance (a mandatory insurance program paid for by employers that pays out if an employee suffers a work-related injury or illness) and social security disability insurance (a government program for people with serious long-term conditions or disabilities who are unable to take on employment).

 Want to know more about disability insurance for your employees?
-Reach out!
-We’re happy to chat through your options.
+Request a free disability insurance quote below, and an MSIG benefits specialist will be happy to walk through your options!

 As an independent agency, we are here to help you find the right coverage.